-Like many people, I love it when a plan comes together: professionally, that usually means my client has embraced some change or other and experienced an improvement in their health.
+Don’t you just love it when a plan comes together?
+For me, professionally, that usually means my client has embraced some change or other and experienced an improvement in their health.
 Sometimes, though, change may prove elusive: our clients aren’t ready for it, it’s too big, or perhaps it doesn’t fit in with their life or beliefs or values.
 Maybe they are well-intentioned but Life throws another curveball and change slips down the priority list; they forget; they veer off track.
 They lose heart, and confidence in their own ability to make different, better, choices.

 “I have not failed.
 I have found 10,000 ways that don’t work.”Thomas Edison